actions-marketplace-validations/realalknowles_verve-deploy/README.md

 # Verve Deploy #

 GitHub action supporting lambda deployments against pre-existing infrastructure.
-Performs the following functions:
+Performs the following:

 * Zip source code and dependencies at a specified location.
 * Deploy the zipped source to given pre-existing lambda functions in given regions.